Lost & Found

 Lord, Lord, Lord!
 Someone needs to shout!!
 Yes, our sins disgust God and separates us from Him but ALL of us are still His children.
 GLORRAAAAAYYYYYYY!!!
 When the son returned to his father, he said “… and in thy sight, I am no more worthy to be called thy son.” (v.
 21).
 Before he can even ask to be made a servant, his father sent his servants to clothe in the best because he was still his son!
 Nothing could take away the fact that he was STILL his father’s son!
 How good is God!!
 Mmm mmm mmm!!!
 You mean to tell me, we can go out here, make some of the worst mistakes, horrible choices, be in and of the world, have jacked up pasts, done people wrong, been mistreated and we are STILL His children?!
 And not only that, when we repent and ask for forgiveness, He will restore us AND give us our inheritance?!?!?!?!?
 WHO else can or even would do that!!!
 God is truly awesome!!

 As with all of my posts, I pray that this blesses someone.
-I am NOT claiming to have all the answers.
+I am NOT a preacher, a Pastor or am claiming to have all the answers.
 I make mistakes just like the next person.
 I just love to share my mistakes and my journey with you all in hopes of someone benefiting from what I have, am & will go through.
-(And plus it makes the journey less lonely J)
+(And plus it makes the journey less lonely :)